department-for-transport-public/naptanmapper/README.md

 ![image](https://user-images.githubusercontent.com/94065155/189688647-c61990fa-6853-4325-839b-b0f2adc785a5.png)

+**N.b.
+RStudio Cloud (free) only allows up to 1 GB of RAM per project.
+This may be insufficient for visualising larger areas.**

 ### 1.2 Installation
 You will need to install the package from GitHub before being able to run the app. **This tasks only needs to be completed once.**